gagbo/gagbo/README.md

 # Gerry Agbobada

 I'm a backend software engineer, and this is my github profile.
-I mostly like Rust and Schemes, but I'm currently enjoying Scala and I have good experience in C++ as well
+I mostly like Rust and Schemes, but I'm currently enjoying Scala and I have good experience in C++ as well.

+Sometimes, I [blog](https://gagbo.net).
+It is quite rare though.

 I mostly use it for work, and to contribute to Emacs ecosystem through [Doom](https://github.com/hlissner/doom-emacs) or packages like [consult-lsp](https://github.com/gagbo/consult-lsp).